Pangolin Photo Challenge 2025 logo

 All amateur wildlife photographers can enter with the following exceptions:

-All professional wildlife photographers, photo tour leaders, full-time (or freelance) field guides, and trackers.
+• All professional wildlife photographers, photo tour leaders, full-time (or freelance) field guides, and trackers who derive more than 20% of their gross annual income from wildlife photography-related activities, including Stock image sales.

 I can’t upload my image.
 Can you help?

-If you are struggling to upload your image or enter the competition, please email challenge@pangolinphoto.com, and we will assist where we can.
+If you are experiencing difficulties uploading your image or entering the competition, please email challenge@pangolinphoto.com, and we will assist you where possible.

 What if I cannot travel before the safaris and vouchers expire?

-The main Best of Chobe Prizes must be taken in either 2025 or 2026; otherwise, they will exchange vouchers to the value of $4,000 per prize.
+The main Best of Chobe Prizes must be taken in either 2026 or 2027; otherwise, we will exchange vouchers to the value of $4,000 per prize

 Will you be showing all the images in one place?

 Yes.
 The system we are using allows all the images to be viewed again after they have been entered.
-They are also searchable by the name of the photographer.
-In addition to that, the system also displays the settings used by the photographer to help you better understand how the image was taken.
+They are also searchable by the photographer’s name.
+Additionally, the system displays the settings used by the photographer to help you better understand how the image was captured.